swipe-org/swipe/SPECIFICATION.md

 }
 ```

-To enable language selection in the Swipe viewer via the "Lang." button, use the **Document** property **languages** to list the available using the following format:
+To enable language selection in the Swipe viewer via the "Lang." button, use the **Document** property **languages** to list the available languages using the following format:

 ```
 	"languages":[{"id":LangId, "title":String},...]